-Individual trademark is a mark, legally protected, and which is used in the course of trade by trademark holder (owner).
+An individual trademark is a mark, legally protected, and is used in the course of trade by the trademark holder (owner).

-Collective trademark represents a certain type of association of manufactures and/or providers of services, which may be used by persons who are members of such association.
+A collective trademark represents a certain type of association of manufacturers and/or providers of services, which may be used by persons who are members of such association.

-Guarantee trademark is used as a guarantee of quality, material, correctness etc. and it is used by several persons under the supervision of the proprietor of trade mark.
+A guarantee trademark is used as a guarantee of quality, material, correctness, etc. and it is used by several persons under the supervision of the proprietor of a trade mark.

 1. Check if your mark or a similar mark is already protected.

 You can do this by searching the trademark database yourself (E-register and Romarin) or by submitting a request to the Intellectual Property Office for a trademark search.
-If you decide for the second option, you need to pay a fee in the amount of RSD 3240 (around EUR 28).
+A trademark search is the first step.

-- request for the trademark registration: Form Ž1, can be found at the website of the Intellectual Property Office.
+- request for the trademark registration: Form Ž1, can be found on the website of the Intellectual Property Office.

 - mark for which protection is requested: on the form Ž1 there is a space left to insert the mark.

-- List of goods and/or services to which the mark relates: in accordance with the classes of the International Classification of goods and services - The Nice Classification.
-The goods and services are listed, for example: disinfectants belong to class 5, paper and cardboard to class 16, furniture to class 20, ice creams to class 30, etc. It is possible for a mark to be registered for more than one class.
-This would mean that if the applicant has a brand of razors and personal care products, he should register for class 3 which includes non-medical cosmetics, class 8 which includes electric and non-electric hand-held personal care devices (razors) and class 21 which includes cosmetic accessories (shaving brush).
+- List of goods and/or services to which the mark relates: following the classes of the International Classification of goods and services - The Nice Classification.
+The goods and services are listed, for example disinfectants belong to class 5, paper and cardboard to class 16, furniture to class 20, ice creams to class 30, etc. A mark can be registered for more than one class.
+This would mean that if the applicant has a brand of razors and personal care products, he should register for class 3 which includes non-medical cosmetics, class 8 which includes electric and non-electric hand-held personal care devices (razors), and class 21 which includes cosmetic accessories (shaving brush).
 The list of goods and services is very important because the proprietor of the trademark, after the registration, will have the exclusive right to use the trademark only for the goods and services for which he has registered the trademark.